Orion Clemens

-Orion Clemens (July 17, 1825 – December 11, 1897) was the first and only Secretary of the Nevada Territory.
-His younger brother Samuel Langhorne Clemens became a famous author under the pen name Mark Twain.
+Orion Clemens (July 17, 1825 – December 11, 1897) was an American politician who was the first and only Secretary of the Nevada Territory.
+As a member of the Republican Party, he supported Abraham Lincoln, thinking slavery was morally wrong.
+His younger brother Samuel Langhorne Clemens became an author under the pen name Mark Twain.

+Clemens was born in Gainesboro, Tennessee, the eldest child of the family.
+He married Mary Stotts and had one child, Jennie.
+She died in 1864, negatively affecting Clemens and his political career.
+Soon after, he became a state assemblyman, though he had low pay, so he quit and left Nevada in 1866.
+Clemens died December 11, 1897 in Keokuk, Iowa.

 Early life

-Born in Gainesboro, Tennessee, Orion Clemens was the oldest of seven children.
+Born in Gainesboro, Tennessee, Orion Clemens was the eldest of seven children.
 Four of his six siblings died before reaching the age of twenty, leaving only sister Pamela (1827–1904) and his brother Samuel (1835–1910).
 In 1839, the Clemens family moved to Hannibal, Missouri, a port town on the Mississippi River which was to eventually inspire some of his brother Sam's stories.